MaestroThe UI design product. | Form Builder | All versions This feature is related to all versions.

 A Maestro's form is represented differently in Manager.
 For more information, see Manager's form overview.

+As mentioned above, a journey experience is a sequence of events that includes data prefill, data capture, save and resume, attachments, payments, assignments, notifications, and collaboration between reviewing and approving staff.
 Some of these events have an impact on the form design, while others are configured in Manager.

 Organizations frequently have high-level concerns before beginning form development, including:

-These concerns are translated into action during a Form's development that can include:
+These concerns are translated into action during a form's development that can include:

 Maestro provides the tools to address these concerns using the UX principles embodied in the software.